The Illusion That Our Fav Artists Got Great Without Training

 It’s also inherent in human nature, to neglect to check facts in favor of keeping up the more appealing and sexier mysterious explanation instead.

-It’s more fun to believe in
+It’s often more fun to believe in the made-up story than in the often lesser exciting reality.

-In addition: both Eddie and his brother Alex took piano lessons from a teacher as children.
+In addition, both Eddie and his brother Alex took piano lessons from a teacher as children.

 There is usually a more simple, accurate explanation and different picture behind every “natural musical talent”.